 Human sexual response is just a clinical way of describing the things that happen to you while you’re being sexual.

 Human sexual response usually refers to things that we don’t consciously control.
 If your heart starts beating fast or you feel flush, that would be considered part of your sexual response.
-But choosing to take your clothes off because you’re partner is calling you to bed to have sex isn’t considered part of your sexual response (even though it’s a pretty reasonable response to feeling sexual!)
+But choosing to take your clothes off because your partner is calling you to bed to have sex isn’t considered part of your sexual response (even though it’s a pretty reasonable response to feeling sexual!)

 What is a Human Sexual Response Cycle?Scientists, doctors, and therapists talk about and study the “sexual response cycle” but it’s important to understand that this is an artificial creation imposed by researchers and not something that is universally experienced or agreed upon.